Araffe/vdc-networking-lab/readme.md

 **Figure 11:** Network Security Group - Associating with a Subnet

-**6)** SSH into the OnPrem-VM1 virtual machine from your terminal emulator.
+**6)** SSH back into the OnPrem-VM1 virtual machine from your terminal emulator.
+(This will refresh the NSG rules for the associated NIC.)
 From this VM, attempt to SSH to the first Spoke1 VM:

 <pre lang="...">
 ssh labuser@10.1.1.6